-TheMaven, Inc. ("Parent") and Maven Coalition, Inc. ("Subsidiary") (collectively "TheMaven" or the "Company") are developing an exclusive network of professionally managed online media channels, with an underlying technology platform.
+TheMaven, Inc. ("Parent") and Maven Coalition, Inc. ("Subsidiary") (collectively "TheMaven" or the "Company") are operating and continuing to develop an exclusive network of professionally managed online media channels, with an underlying technology platform.
 Each channel will be operated by an invite only Channel Partner drawn from subject matter experts, reporters, group evangelists and social leaders.
 Channel Partners will publish content and oversee an online community for their respective channels, leveraging a proprietary, socially-driven, mobile-enabled, video-focused technology platform to engage niche audiences within a single network.